 BPD develops when one of these emotionally vulnerable people is confronted with an environment that doesn’t validate her feelings — that is, acknowledge them, make her feel understood, and respond appropriately.
 In many cases, kids who develop BPD have been abused or neglected.
 But the disorder can also come about in children whose ordinary, well-meaning parents minimize or discount their emotional reactions, which they find exaggerated or inappropriate.

-The chronic sense of not feeling understood or supported leads people with BPD to feel painfully alone and disconnected, explains Dr. Blaise Aguirre, director of the borderline personality disorder unit at Boston’s McLean Hospital.
+The chronic sense of not feeling understood or supported leads people with BPD to feel painfully alone and disconnected, explains Dr. Blaise Aguirre, the founding medical director of 3East, a continuum of care using dialectical behavior therapy (DBT) to treat borderline personality disorder at Boston’s McLean Hospital.
 Friends and family members don’t understand why people with BPD have huge reactions to small things.
 For Dr. Aguirre, author of Borderline Personality Disorder in Adolescents, BPD is something like a peanut allergy; the reaction may not be typical of most people, but it’s no less real.

 When a child’s powerful feelings aren’t validated by the adults in her life, it becomes difficult for her to learn to manage them in a healthy way.
 Adults help us name and identify what we’re feeling; by soothing us they teach us how to soothe and calm ourselves down.